 Marcus is the current head of Libra.
 He was a former president of Paypal, a giant online payments website.
 He is also the founder of Zong, a mobile payments facilitator that eBay acquired in 2011 for $240 million.
 He transferred to Facebook in 2014 as vice president of messaging products.

-Anything can happen in the cyber business world.
-As a Facebook marketing management specialist, we look forward and come prepared for it.
+As a Facebook marketing management specialist, we come prepared for the future of cryptocurrencies.
 We strive to keep ourselves updated with the latest techniques to boost the visibility and branding efforts of our valued clients.

 Call us at (303) 466-3055 for your SEO, SEM, social media marketing and web development needs.